vladamihailescu/DSKY-Project/README.md

 # DSKY-Project
-My open source journey to building a functional DSKY that can be used in simulator.
+My open source journey to building a functional, historically-accurate DSKY interface that can be used in simulation.

 ## v1.0 Hardware (Current)
  - Raspberry Pi 3B+ running VirtualAGC + driving the display & keyboard